giongto35/cloud-morph/README.md

 - `script/example` contains example applications configuration.
 Note: `/apps` is left empty due to copyright.

 **Deployment with Lutris**
-- Lutris eases the installation of a game on Linux. **The recommended flow is to install game with Lutris and copy produced wine environment to Cloud Morph**.
+- Lutris eases the installation of a game on Linux. **The recommended flow is to install game with Lutris and copy produced wine environment in .wine folder to Cloud Morph**.

 ## Road Map - Request for Help